 Keep some money aside

 Try not to blow your entire budget on the bike itself.
-Think of setting aside around 10% of the bike’s value towards potential maintenance costs.
-After all, you won’t be able to send your bike back to the buyer.
+Think about setting aside around roughly 10 per cent of the bike’s value for potential maintenance costs.

 Make sure it’s the right size